-Glyph of Warding (CL5): Unless avoided, the first character of an evil alignment to step into this area will set it off.
-All within a 5' radius suffer from an explosion that deals 5d4 damage when triggered.
-Successful Wis save for 1⁄2 damage.
+Glyph of Warding: Unless avoided, the first evil character to step into this area will set it off.
+All within a 5' radius suffer from an explosion that deals 5d4 damage when triggered (Save for $\frac{1}{2}$ damage).

 Every wall in this room is covered with religious murals of a golden-headed being and his white-robed followers.
 It is quite obvious that this was once a small shrine dedicated to that radiant being.